-Trump's pick to be top diplomat breaks with him in key ways
+Trump's pick for top diplomat breaks from him in many ways

 Whereas Trump as a candidate played down Russia’s 2014 annexation of Crimea from Ukraine, arguing the population there was pro-Russian anyway, Tillerson said the annexation was illegal and amounted to “a taking of territory that was not theirs.”

-Whereas Trump’s campaign team last summer softened language in the GOP platform calling for arming Ukraine, Tillerson said he would have recommended providing U.S. and allied defensive weapons, plus aerial surveillance, to the Ukrainians so they could protect their Russian border.
+Whereas Trump’s campaign team last summer softened language in the GOP platform calling for arming Ukraine, Tillerson said he would have recommended providing U.S. and allied defensive weapons, plus aerial surveillance, so the Ukrainians could protect their Russian border.

-“The taking of Crimea was an act of force,” Tillerson said, adding that when Russia flexes its muscles, the U.S. must mount “a proportional show of force to indicate to Russia there will be no more taking of territory.”
+“The taking of Crimea was an act of force,” Tillerson said.
+When Russia flexes its muscles, he said the U.S. must mount “a proportional show of force.”

+Still, the Kremlin said Thursday the former Cold War foes can overcome their differences once Trump takes office.

+Putin’s spokesman, Dmitry Peskov, said he hopes the two presidents will get along and they can normalize ties if they show “mutual respect.”

 CAMPAIGN HACKING

-Before Wednesday, Trump had spent weeks ridiculing the U.S. intelligence agencies’ accusations that Russia hacked and leaked emails, spread “fake news” and took other actions to interfere with the U.S. election.
+Before Wednesday, Trump spent weeks ridiculing the U.S. intelligence agencies’ accusations that Russia hacked and leaked emails, spread “fake news” and took other actions to interfere with the U.S. election.

-And he went further than Trump, conceding that it’s a “fair assumption” that the hacking couldn’t have taken place without Putin’s consent
+Tillerson wasted no time in accepting the findings.
+He even went further than Trump, conceding it’s a “fair assumption” the hacking couldn’t have taken place without Putin’s consent

+Not Trump, who has repeatedly praised Putin’s leadership.
 While he said at a news conference Wednesday that “I think it was Russia,” Trump sidestepped the question of Putin’s responsibility.
-Instead, he argued: “If Putin likes Donald Trump, guess what, folks?
+Instead, he argued, “If Putin likes Donald Trump, guess what, folks?
 That’s called an asset, not a liability.”

 THE MUSLIM BAN

-During the campaign, Trump called for a temporary ban on Muslims immigrating to the U.S. The proposal then evolved into a plan to halt immigration from an unspecified group of countries linked to terrorism.
-Yet Trump later suggested he was reconsidering the Muslim ban.
+During the campaign, Trump called for a temporary ban on Muslims immigrating to the U.S. The proposal then evolved into halting immigration from countries linked to terrorism.
+Trump later suggested he was reconsidering the Muslim ban.

-“I do not support a blanket type rejection of any particular group of people,” Tillerson said categorically in his hearings.
+“I do not support a blanket type rejection of any particular group of people,” Tillerson said categorically at his hearing.
 He said the U.S. should “support those Muslim voices” that reject extremism and insisted Americans shouldn’t be scared of Muslims.

 RAPISTS AND CRIMINALS